 It is easy to enrich this small list.
 To define a color name, one has to associate its coordinates with the name of a macro.
+The color model is automatically deduced from the coordinates.
 For example, orange is defined in cmyk model by saying \def\Orangecmyk{0 0.61 0.87 0}.
+The suffix cmyk, or rgb, is not mandatory; one could have chosen to call it simply \Orange.

-Finally, as already mentionned in the previous Introduction subsection, some high level macros use secondary or ternary settings, including color.
-For example, setting a secondary color in gray tone, cmyk or rgb color code can be achieved by saying \psset second(color=Color Definition) which works the same way as \psset(color=Color Definition).
+Finally, as already mentionned in the previous Introduction subsection, some high level macros use specific attributes, among which can be found the color.
+For example, setting the background color of the frames in a flowchart in gray tone, cmyk or rgb color code can be achieved by saying figset flowchart(bgcolor=Color Definition) which works the same way as figset(color=Color Definition).